upendrabhattarai/2023.11.01.CommandLineBasics/README.md

   grep [searchterm] [filename] [filename]
 ```

-There is so much more that you can do with the `grep` command, but it goes beyond the scope of this tutorial.
+`grep` is a powerful command and there is so much more that you can do with it.
 ---